 So, let’s investigate how Die Hard 2 is everything that Die Hard is, and more.

-Like Die Hard, it’s set during Christmas.
-Unlike Die Hard, it looks like Christmas.
+Like Die Hard, Die Hard 2 set during Christmas.
+Unlike the first film, DIE Hard 2 looks like Christmas.

 The original Die Hard might be set during the archetypal office Christmas party, but the film features few of the tropes of your typical Christmas film.
 As it’s set in LA, there is no falling snow.
 No evergreen trees in the landscape.
 No bulky parkas, no hats, no mittens, no cable-knit sweaters.
 Hardly any Christmas lights or garlands.